wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 child class of `class SubComponent`, and it must be loaded into the slot of the memory controller, as we have already seen earlier.

+The memory backend base class constructor reads parameter keys `max_requests_per_cycle`, `request_width`, and `mem_size`, into data members `m_maxReqPerCycle`, `m_memSize`, and `m_reqWidth`, respectively.
+The class also has one functor data member, `m_getRequestor`, which, when invoked, returns the string identifier of the original requestor given an internally generated request ID.
+The functor is set in the backend converter construtor as we have seen earlier.